satheeshpeh-del/Brain-Tumour-Streamlit/README.md

 - Images converted into arrays using OpenCV and numpy
 - Dataset divided into 90:10 train-test ratio
 - Normalized data and applied data augmentation
-- Imported Xception model arhitecture and freeze its layers
+- Imported Xception model architecture and freeze its layers
 - Utilized the Xception model architecture, fine-tuning with additional dense layers
 - Model saved in H5 format for use in the Flask app